Harvard-MolSys-Lab/Light-Seq-Nature-Methods-2022/README.md

     python3 VisualizeResultsDropSeq.py

 Next R version 3.6.1 was used on RStudio to run [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) differential gene expression analysis to generate lists of significantly enriched (adjusted p value < 0.05) genes for each pair of layers for both Light-Seq and simulated Drop-Seq data (under their respective subfolders).
 These scripts were originally modeled off of R code written for the [Probe-Seq](https://elifesciences.org/articles/51452) method.
-For Light-Seq, a heatmap is also generated showing the genes for each layer that were significantly enriched compared to both other layers (shown in Figure 4 of the publication).
+For Light-Seq, volcano plots and a heatmap is also generated showing the genes for each layer that were significantly enriched compared to both other layers (shown in Figure 4 of the publication).

-    > source("LightSeq_DEA.R")
+    > source("./LightSeq/LightSeq_RetinaLayers_DEA.R")
-    > source("DropSeq_DEA.R")
+    > source("./DropSeq/DropSeq_DEA.R")

 The plots comparing Light-Seq to Drop-Seq data shown in the main and extended data figures of the publication can be generated with:

     python3 PlotComparisons.py

-Sensitivity analysis to compare Light-Seq and Drop-Seq data to smFISH was performed using MATLAB 2018a by executing the following script (locally) from the RetinaCellTypeLayers directory:
+Sensitivity analysis to compare Light-Seq and Drop-Seq data to smFISH (in Figure 4 and Extended Data Figure 4) was performed using MATLAB 2018a by executing the following script (locally):

     SensitivityAnalysis.m